 Delhi to Jalori Pass on Personal Vehicle

-If you are coming by your vehicle then you can directly head straight to Jalori Pass.
-Proper rest will be required & it would be completely your decision on where to halt.
+If you are coming by your vehicle, you can head directly to Jalori Pass.
+However, in between you can rest & it would be entirely your decision on where to halt.

 Routes to Reach Jalori Pass